-Social Media: the social media team uses all of our social media channels (LinkedIn, Twitter, Facebook, YouTube) to promote events, provide the latest and greatest B2B marketing tips, and
+Social Media: the social media team uses all of our social media channels (LinkedIn, Twitter, Facebook, YouTube, and more) to promote events, provide the latest and greatest B2B marketing

 Public Relations: helps spread the BMA, and B2B, marketing message to the local media

 Content: writes website content and other communications, including regular blogs.

 Design: create and manipulate the images needed to maintain our brand while pushing the boundaries of creative expression